miracle2k/wasmbind/README.md

 Future plans:

 - [ ] Allow wrapping arrays returned from WASM.
+- [ ] Improve array allocation by finding available types in RTTI.
 - [ ] Improve these docs.
 - [ ] See if we can use RTTI to remove the need for a manual `as_`.
 We might have to create a class registry similar to [as-bind](https://github.com/torch2424/as-bind/blob/97353ef6f8e39a4277957079b5d6a9e7d85ee709/lib/assembly/as-bind.ts)